veekaybee/textedit/python_packaging_post.md

 But, since Python abstracts types, objects, and paths away from the user, it becomes a bit more complicated internally.
 Python has to make up for that ease of use further down in the stack, and therefore packaging, file directory references, execution speed, and object operations become more of a challenge.

-To understand what Python abstracts away and why this leads to different architecture choices, let's start at the Beginning.
+To understand what Python abstracts away and why this leads to different architecture choices, let's start at The Beginning.

 ## Building a word processor with Python